 Established to simplify fire safety compliance for businesses, Cardinal Fire Protection assists organisations that have fallen short in their approach to adequate fire safety.

 Did you find our guide on the basics of PAT testing classes useful?
-If so, expand your knowledge with some information on what to do in case of a PAT test fail and how to conduct employee fire safety training and our comprehensive guide on BS5839.
+If so, expand your knowledge with some information on what to do in case of a PAT test fail, how to conduct employee fire safety training and our comprehensive guide on BS5839.